Skip to main content

 At eye level with predatory dinosaurs: right at the beginning you will see three spectacular original predatory dinosaur skulls, including the rare find of a young T-Rex.
 Experience the public's favourite Tristan, the pitch-black original skeleton of a Tyrannosaurus rex and other dinosaurs from the Triassic, Jurassic and Cretaceous periods.

-When: Special exhibition until 30 November 2024
+When: Special exhibition until further notice

 Where: Museum für Naturkunde Berlin, Invalidenstr.
 43, 10115 Berlin